 - Fill the holes and cracks of the wall with a compound like a wall putty and solutions.
 Sand the wall with sanding paper to make the wall somewhat rough this will help the glue to adhere better to the wall.

 - If you want to take a test on how your room will look alike after finishing wallpapering you can go with samples.
-Select one which co-ordinates with curtains of your rooms and wall color theme so that wallpaper will enrich the living room’s look.
+Select one which co-ordinates with and wall color theme so that wallpaper will enrich the living room’s look.

 - Nowadays vendors provide helpful wall-size sample papers to test with the original room and original wall where you actually going to paste it.
 It will help you to choose the wallpaper pattern according to the room architecture and to select one which suits best for your room.